gbdev/pandocs/content/SGB_Functions.md

 ` A-F   Not used (zero)`

-Before using this function, System Palette data should be initialized by PAL\_TRN command, and (when used) Attribute File data should be initialized by ATTR\_TRN.
+Before using this function, System Palette data should be initialized by PAL_TRN command, and (when used) Attribute File data should be initialized by ATTR_TRN.

-### SGB Command 0Bh - PAL\_TRN
+### SGB Command 0Bh - PAL_TRN

 Used to initialize SGB system color palettes in SNES RAM.
-System color palette memory contains 512 pre-defined palettes, these palettes do not directly affect the display, however, the PAL\_SET command may be later used to transfer four of these \'logical\' palettes to actual visible
-\'physical\' SGB palettes.
-Also, the OBJ\_TRN function will use groups of 4 System Color Palettes (4\*4 colors) for SNES OBJ palettes (16 colors).
+System color palette memory contains 512 pre-defined palettes, these palettes do not directly affect the display, however, the PAL_SET command may be later used to transfer four of these 'logical' palettes to actual visible 'physical' SGB palettes.
+Also, the OBJ_TRN function will use groups of 4 System Color Palettes (4\*4 colors) for SNES OBJ palettes (16 colors).